rodneyshupe/Cookbook/Recipes/Entrees/Beef/GrilledSlicedBrisket.rst

 Directions
 ----------

-1. Freeze brisket until frozen solid in the centre, at least 8 hours.
+1. Freeze the brisket until frozen solid in the centre, at least 8 hours.
-2. Let brisket stand at room temperature 2 hours.
-Slice brisket 1/8" thick.
+2. Let it stand at room temperature 2 hours, then slice 1/8" thick.
-3. Meanwhile, prepare grill for high heat; oil grate.
-Grill brisket until lightly charred, about 1 minute per side for medium-rare.
+3. Meanwhile, prepare the grill for high heat and oil the grate.
+Grill until lightly charred, about 1 minute per side for medium-rare.